Makonnen Wolde Mikael: Governorship

 In 1887, Makonnen was given the governorship of Harar after it was incorporated into the Ethiopian Empire by his cousin, Emperor Menelik following the Battle of Chelenqo.
 According to Jules Borelli, Harar was pillaged by Abyssinian soldiers with half its population fleeing, despite pleas from the despoiled locals to Makonnen.
-The Harari people soon revolted which followed Makonnen storming the town with his troops razing and plundering residences as well as massacring the population.
 According to Hararis, the oppression of Harari people began with the invasion of Harar by Ras Makonnen which followed mosques changed into churches and Abyssinian Christians arriving from the north to settle in the town.
 Makonnen had ordered the primary mosque of Harar to be replaced by an Orthodox Church.
-Immediately after obtaining governance of Harar, Makonnen set about undermining Harari wealth by expropriating their land and offering it to his soldiers.
+The French traveler Charles Michel notes that "the first years of the Abyssinian occupation were far from prosperous" as the Abyssinians "took for themselves what could have any value", while "the soldiers, several thousand in number, chased the Hararis from their dwellings to install themselves in their place, and devastated everything around them."
+Trade and traders were driven away from the city and markets were held instead in the remote countryside.
+As the occupation progressed, Makonnen set about undermining Harari wealth by expropriating their land and offering it to his soldiers.